mrseanryan/image-classifier-ts/README.md

 This project is based on the excellent seeder project [typescript-library-starter](https://github.com/alexjoverm/typescript-library-starter).

-The project was started to avoid having to repeatedly fix similar coding issues in large TypeScript code bases.
+The project was started as a way to avoid depending on particular photo software such as Picasa, and also to save time spent on sorting tons of photos!

 ### ORIGINAL readme (from the seeder project)